eugene-eeo/kaze/README.md

  - [x] support hyperlinks
  - [x] render notifications properly
  - [ ] support push-based client to get no. of unread notifications
+ - [ ] support non-ascii
  - [x] config file
  - [ ] _maybe:_
    - [ ] sound support
    - [ ] icon support
+   - [ ] better font support (currently you need to pass the full path to the ttf), maybe need to use fontconfig to find the correct font